15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 Nope.

-You do not want to buy essential oils from GMO plants.
-That being said, when is the last time that you heard of GMO Melaleuca :)?
+While it's better to not buy essential oils distilled from GMO plants, first of all, when is the last time that you heard of GMO Melaleuca :)?

 Basically there aren't really any GMO plants that are made into essential oils, so no worries here.

-There is no industry-wide certification of essential oils.
+There is no such thing as an industry-wide certification of essential oils, let alone any therapeutic grade standards anywhere.

-So when a company states that they are therapeutic grade, or clinical grade, or whatever certification acronym they decide to put on their essential oils bottle, that certification is just that.
-Their own designation.
+So when a company states that they are therapeutic grade, or clinical grade, or whatever certification acronym they decide to put on their essential oils bottle, that certification is purely a marketing term.
 Nothing more and nothing less.

 I could just as easily set up an essential oils company and put some purity designation together like “CBPEO” for “Certified Best Pure Essential Oil” and start selling my stuff.